EunsooJung/A-Mazon-Server/README.md

 4. Controller layer:

-- It provide application logic to comunicate with client and ORM.
+- It provide application logic to process application logics with models.

 ```javascript
 /**